hoangduytran/blender-manual/manual/addons/import_export/paper_model.rst

 Sticking tabs have a grayish fill color to be distinguishable from other parts of the net.

 A label is written on a tab when its target edge might not be clear.
-Specifically, the label is omitted if the edge will be sticked to the same place as its both neighbors or if one of these is the target itself.
+Specifically, the label is omitted if the edge will be stuck to the same place as its both neighbors or if one of these is the target itself.
 The format of labels is ``island_abbreviation: edge_number``.
 Island abbreviation is written in square brackets under the corresponding island, before to its full-length name.